stephanradel/github-unleashed-sample-app/README.md

 # GitHub Unleashed: Hands-on and Best Practices

-## github-unleashed-sample-app

-Sample application to demonstrate the EBCONT GitHub experience:
+Workshop to demonstrate the EBCONT GitHub experience using a "Sample App".

-- Spring Boot, initial setup with https://start.spring.io/
+## Contacts

+- Andreas Titz (andreas.titz@ebcont.com)
+- Georg Brandstätter (georg.brandstaetter@ebcont.com)

+## Prerequisites

+- GitHub account
+- Maven installed on your machine

+## Sample App description

-- Added simple controller and web page: https://spring.io/guides/gs/serving-web-content
+A simple Spring Boot application displaying an index and a greetings page:
+- Index page with a link to the greetings page
+  - Has an error in the header that will be fixed during the workshop
+- Greetings page displays hello world
+  - Has an additional argument that will be used to add a feature during the workshop

-- GitHub workflows: .github/workflows/
+## GitHub workflows: .github/workflows/
 - ci.yml | build, test & publish
 - ci-integration-tests.yml
 - commitlint.yml
 - release-please.yml

-- Tool configuration:
+## GitHub Tool configuration:
+- commitlint.config.js
 - .release-please-manifest.json
-  - commitlint.config.js
 - release-please-config.json

+## Getting started

+- Fork the repository to your GitHub account
+- Check out the project locally

+- Run `mvn clean install` to build the project
+- Run `mvn spring-boot:run` to start the app
+- Navigate to localhost:8080 with a browser